kathish1994/JAVASCRIPTEVALUATION2/Readme.md

 ```
 ## JavaScript import and export
 * You could export a function or a program and use it in another program by importing it.
 This helps to make reusable components.
+## JavaScript Promises
+* Promises are used to handle asynchronous tasks.

 ## 15. What is an anonymous function?
 Where do we use it?
 Why do we need it? ##
 ## Anonymous Functions ##